Caspar von Schrenck-Notzing: Life

 Schrenck-Notzing was born in 1927 in the Bavarian capital Munich.
 He was a descendant of one of the oldest patrician and noble families of the city.
 Among his ancestors were the physical researcher and spiritist Albert von Schrenck-Notzing, his grandfather, and the female aviation pioneer Gabriele von Schrenck-Notzing, his grandmother.
 He later in life inherited from his father a considerable fortune and became a major shareholder in the companies WMF Group (tableware manufacturer) and BASF, the chemical manufacturer.

-After his Abitur exam at the Gymnasium, Schrenck-Notzing studied history and sociology in Munich, Freiburg and Cologne in the years after the war.
-While a student he began to publish articles in conservative and right-wing newspapers.
+After his Abitur exam at the Gymnasium, Schrenck-Notzing studied history and sociology at the Ludwig-Maximilians-Universität München, the University of Freiburg, and the University of Cologne in the years after the war.
+While a student, he began to publish articles in conservative and right-wing newspapers.
 His first major book publication was a history of India Hundert Jahre Indien (One hundred years of India) in 1961.

 Schrenck-Notzing became nationally renowned in Germany for his 1965 book, Charakterwäsche (Character washing), a scathing critique of the Allied process of "re-education" after World War II and especially their licensing system that in his opinion favored left wing newspaper editors.
 The book was reprinted in many editions and met with appraisal in right wing and conservative circles.
 Mainstream critics call it an example of anti-American post-war literature.
 Although critical of U.S. influence in Germany, Schrenck-Notzing paid close attention to intellectual debates in America, in particular paleo-conservative, but also classical liberal and libertarian thinkers.
 He also put some hope in a European "Conservative International" alliance in the form of CEDI (European Documentation and Information Centre).
 He also occasionally published in Der Monat, a monthly journal led by Melvin Lasky.